rticommunity/rtiperftest/srcDoc/tutorials/dealing_with_largedata.rst

         52428800, 803.6, 1554.4, 1758308

-As can be seen, *FlatData* still achieves better performance than regular data, but Zero Copy outperforms them with a throughput that scales linearly with the sample size since we are only sending a pointer to the object on the Data Writer queue.
+As can be seen, *FlatData* still achieves better performance than regular data, but with Zero Copy, since we are only sending a pointer to the object on the Data Writer queue, outperforms them with a throughput that scales linearly with the sample size.

 Note that for both cases explored (UDP and SHMEM) we were highly constrained by the system and its nic.
 By using higher-end hardware, we can achieve much better